 Newington in Hartford County, Connecticut — The American Northeast (New England)

 Location.
-41° 41.925′ N, 72° 43.431′ W. Marker is in Newington, Connecticut, in Hartford County.
-Marker is at the intersection of Main Street and Cedar Street, on the left when traveling south Touch for map.
-Located in the Center Green.
+41° 41.65′ N, 72° 43.866′ W. Marker is in Newington, Connecticut, in Hartford County.
+Marker is on Garfield Street 0.1 miles south of Mill Street, on the left when traveling south.
+Located in Mill Pond Park.
+Touch for map.
 Marker is in this post office area: Newington CT 06111, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Newington Veterans Memorial (approx. 0.2 miles away); Newington World War I Monument (approx. half a mile away); Newington, Connecticut (approx. half a mile away); National Iwo Jima Memorial (approx. 1.4 miles away); Brig.
 Gen. John Patterson House (approx. 1.7 miles away); Belvidere Area WWII Veterans (approx. 2 miles away); Sulliman Memorial (approx. 2.1 miles away); Captain Brian S. Letendre (approx. 2.1 miles away).
 Touch for a list and map of all markers in Newington.

 Categories.
 Fraternal or Sororal Organizations • Women •